NrupParikh/FlutterBasics/README.md

 - q : Quit (terminate the application on the device).

 ### Where to do code?
-- In lib folder Main.dart used to do code
+- In lib folder main.dart used to do code
 - main() used to start application

 ## Naming convention in Dart file